 Our school is run on a public lottery system.

 South Shore Charter School will have a full COVID-19 response plan which will include on site nurses and social distancing protocols.
 We will also have a full-time social worker and guidance counselor on staff.
 We will adhere to all NYS Dept. of Health guidelines and CDC regulations.

 YES!
-Your home school district is required to provide bus service to and from South Shore Charter School even if you live outside Central Islip.
+Your home school district is required to provide bus service to and from South Shore Charter School.

-Our home district is Central Islip.
-We will announce our physical address in the weeks to come.
-The target population will include students who reside in Central Islip and the surrounding area.
+Our address is 25 Church Street, Ronkonkoma, NY 11779.
+The target population will include students who reside in Central Islip, Brentwood, Bay Shore, Bohemia, Ronkonkoma, Medford, Holtsville, Holbrook, Patchogue and the surrounding area.
 We will actively recruit students from diverse backgrounds.
 Students of all learning abilities are welcome.